My new book project

 This dark tale of murder and madness, flawed detection and official indifference will be told in tandem with Arthur Conan Doyle’s creation of Sherlock Holmes, the iconic sleuth who transformed crime fiction.
 (In a remarkable coincidence, Doyle was studying medicine in Edinburgh when Cream visited the city in 1878, to obtain a licence to practise as a physician and surgeon.)
 Cream’s rampage was “murder on almost a wholesale scale ... an Elizabethan tragedy of horrors,” in the words of one writer.
 It coincided with the birth of modern forensic science and an explosion of interest in tales of crime and detection.
 “Detective-fever,” an observer noted, “engulfed the Victorian reading public.”
 Fact mirrored fiction as Doyle’s detective methodically solved crimes on the page while police on two continents struggled to link a string of seemingly random killings to a single, mysterious suspect.

 The Case of the Murderous Doctor Cream will take readers on a journey through Canada and the U.S. and on to 1890s London, on the trail of one of history's earliest and most callous serial killers.
-It is the first book to tell the full story of Cream's outrageous crimes, the role Canadian and American authorities played in freeing him to kill again, and Scotland Yard's desperate search for a cold-blooded murderer as brazen as his predecessor, Jack the Ripper.
+It is the first book to tell the full story of Cream's outrageous crimes, the role Canadian and American authorities played in freeing him to kill again, and Scotland Yard's desperate search for a cold-blooded murderer as brazen as Jack the Ripper.
 And it will bring to life a forgotten story of murder and suspense, recreating a lost world where evil lurked on the gas-lit streets of Chicago and London.

 Check this site for updates on my research and publication details